AnshitaGarg/Deep-Learning-Lab/README.md

 # Experiment 3
 In this experiment, we implement a Convolutional Neural Network (CNN) from scratch to classify images.
 The goal is to understand the inner workings of a CNN, including convolutional layers, pooling layers, and fully connected layers, using a dataset such as MNIST or CIFAR-10.
 We focus on the architecture design, training process, and evaluation of the model's performance.

+#Experiment 4
+In this experiment, is to explore text generation using Recurrent Neural Networks (RNNs) and understand the impact of different word representations:
+1. One-Hot Encoding
+2. Trainable Word Embeddings